Build Successful Partnerships with Internal Stakeholders

 Once you’ve determined your top stakeholders, decide which services they value and focus on those rather than investing in services they don’t need.
 You’ll also want to invest more resources for those at the top of the pyramid.

-Another way to identify your most critical internal stakeholders is through stakeholder mapping.
+Another internal stakeholder management strategy is to identify your most critical internal stakeholders is through stakeholder mapping.
 Like tiering, the purpose is to gain insights into the different project stakeholders to understand their perspectives, needs, and potential impact.
 Stakeholder mapping provides a structured framework to help you better assess potential risks, identify more opportunities, and develop effective strategies for planning and resource allocation throughout the lifecycle of a project.

 There are different ways you can do this.
 One way is by conducting a SWOT analysis where you evaluate the strengths, weaknesses, opportunities, and potential threats the stakeholder faces.